-The CPSS must complete a minimum of ten (10) Continuing Education Units (CEU) in the tenets of peer support approved by OBH per calendar year.
+The RPSS or RFPSS must complete a minimum of ten (10) continuing education units (CEU) in the tenets of peer (for the RPSS), or family peer (for the RFPSS), support approved by OBH per calendar year.
 Three (3) of the ten (10) CEUs must be in the area of Ethics.
-The other seven (7) will be in the principles and competencies related to tenets of peer support.
-Courses which are mandatory job trainings such as blood borne pathogens, sexual harassment, or prohibited political activity and are neither recovery oriented or related to Peer Support should not be counted towards this continuing education requirement.
-Documentation of completion of the ten approved CEUs shall be submitted to OBH by December 31 each year; otherwise, the CPSS will be considered to be lapsed.
+The other seven (7) will be in the principles and competencies related to tenets of peer, or family peer, support.
+Courses which are mandatory job trainings such as blood borne pathogens, sexual harassment, or prohibited political activity and are neither recovery oriented or related to peer/family peer support must not be counted towards this continuing education requirement.
+Documentation of completion of the ten approved CEUs shall be submitted to OBH by December 31 each year; otherwise, the RPSS or RFPSS will be considered to be lapsed.
 CEU courses may include:

 - 1. Wellness and Recovery;

 - 2. Cultural Competency;

 - 3. Person Centered Care;

-- 4. Mutuality;

-- 5. Advocacy;

-- 6. Communication;

-- 7. Conflict Resolution;

-- 8. Trauma Informed Care;